 Apps & Tools for Crawling the Web

-You’ve got a lot of choice right now, find the right tool that works for you and keep playing with it.
+You’ve got a lot of choices right now, find the right tool that works for you, and keep playing with it.
 I think that there is a lot of good that we can do, by using these tools for the right reasons.
-Honestly, I just don’t see the point in scraping Wikipedia’s full archive of pages, and then submitting them on your own blog.
+Honestly, I just don’t see the point in scraping Wikipedia’s full archive of pages and then submitting them on your own blog.

 Find something meaningful, something that would impress others and try and work it out.
 The least of our worries should be the ability to do it, as there are more than enough tutorials and guides out there; on how to use these tools for the maximum potential.